RonydaEssam/invoice-app/README.md

 - Loading and empty states throughout
 - Reusable custom hooks (useFetch, useConfirmDelete)

-## FlyRank Capstone - Your 10x Solution
+## FlyRank Capstone - My 10x Solution

-This project is submitted as the **Your 10x Solution** capstone for the FlyRank Backend Track internship.
+This project is submitted as the **My 10x Solution** capstone for the FlyRank Backend Track internship.

 **Problem & full writeup:** see `My 10x Solution - Ronyda Essam.md` in this repo.